kadiekeslar/kadiekeslar.github.io/weather_activity_app/README.md

 What Should I Do Today?
-This is a small weather-based activity recommendation website I made for HW3.
+This is a small weather based activity recommendation website.
 The user can enter an address, landmark, neighborhood, city, or ZIP code, choose how far they are willing to travel, pick an activity type, and choose whether they want something indoors or outdoors.
-The app checks the current weather and nearby places, then gives a list of recommendations that fit the user's choices.
+The app checks the current weather and nearby places, then gives a list of recommendations that fit the user's choices and current weather.

 Live site: https://kadiekeslar.github.io/weather_activity_app/